 If you are a member of a Group Vault, you can send instant transfers to that as well.

 A Group Vault is an account set up and controlled by an individual Revolut user.
-All members of a Group Vault can see the Group Vault’s transactions and leave it at any time.
+All members of a Group Vault can see their own transactions in the Group Vault and can leave it at any time.
 Only the Revolut user who set up the Group Vault (the owner) can automatically see all of the Group Vault's transactions, close the Group Vault, add or remove other members, and allow Group Vault members to withdraw funds (or revoke their access).
 You should only join a Group Vault, or send money to it, if you trust the owner as they own the funds - if the owner at any point stops being a Revolut account holder or their account is locked, then you will not be able to access the funds in the Group Vault.

 It's easy to send money to your or someone else's bank account.
-You can make a one-off payment or set up a recurring payment.
+You can make a one-off payment or set up a recurring payment (like a standing order).
 Just enter the sort code and account number (or, for international payments, the BIC and IBAN) of the account you’re sending money to in the Revolut app and follow the prompts.
 We may need to ask for other information as well.